dev-scripts/prakashbhandari.com.np/content/posts/how-to-dockerize-a-react-application.md

 Also, I will add `docker` folder to add `docker` and `nginx` configuration.

-Here is the structure of the React App.
+Here is the structure of the React App that we have created.

 ```
 | - docker